da21510/avl.github.io/recruit/webdev.md

 1. **Development Environment.** Setup a linux-based development environment.
 We recommend MacOS or Ubuntu.
 	1. Setup JavaScript or any language you wish to use.
-	1. Setup any web framework you’re most familiar with (e.g. Django, React.js, Node.js)
+	1. Setup any web framework you’re most familiar with (e.g. Django, Rails, React.js, Express.js)
 	1. Setup a database you are most familar with to store customer data.
 Both SQL or no SQL database are OK.
-	1. Setup IDEs or any developer tools to maximize your efficiency during the exam. e.g. Gulp.js, Webpack, ESLint, Jest, Mocha, Chai, Jasmine, TypeScript, Babel, EJS
+	1. Setup IDEs or any developer tools to maximize your efficiency during the exam. e.g. Gulp.js, Webpack, ESLint, Jest, Mocha, Chai, Jasmine, TypeScript, Babel, EJS, unittest/pyUnit, RSpec.
 1. **Self or Cloud Hosted Test.** Make sure you can host a webpage from your development box or cloud on the world wide web.
 	1. Open a port that is more secure than commonly scanned ports (e.g. Port 22)
 	1. Make sure firewall configured so you can see your web page outside of your local area or cloud network.
 1. **GitHub or GitLab Account.** Make sure you have a public GitHub/GitLab account that you can host your exam submission code for us to evaluate.
 1. **How to prepare.**
-	1. Be prepared to implement a database.
-(SQL, MongoDB)
+	1. Be prepared to implement a database. (e.g., SQL, MongoDB)
 	1. Be prepared to implement both front- and back- end developement.
 A common stack is: JS, Express, Node, HTML, CSS, React.
 	1. There are no tricks or brain teasers.
 You will be building a website with user and admin functions, like a shopping site, a booking site, or a news site.
 	1. Create a Facebook Login account and a Google Developer account and have key ready.
 You will need to implement an OAuth for user login management.